garrisonhh/sdl-iso-project/README.md

 1. download and install the dependencies
 2. make sure the library `include/` and `libs/` directories of all of the libraries are discoverable to gcc.
 I did this by dropping my include and libs folders into the mingw `include/` and `libs/` folders, and then setting the environment variables `C_INCLUDE_PATH` and `LIBRARY_PATH` to the mingw folder paths.

+(windows stuff has been hacked together, a more convenient windows build is on the way)

 ### build

 using bash or powershell, cd to wherever you would like to store the project folder and run the following: